Rub21/ferror-osmose/README.md

 #### Setup the file analyser
 Filter per field: **analyser**
-You have to setup the interesting category on file `analyser`
+Copy `analyser.sample` and paster and then rename to `analyser` you have to  select the category that you interesting.

 in this case
 ```